Sports Betting In Freehold

 - Phone: 732-462-3800

-Even though Freehold Raceway is not a racino (as there are no such facilities in New Jersey at this time), the venue is currently prepping its sportsbook service to offer live wagering and in-game betting to its patrons, much in the same way that neighboring Monmouth Park has taken the initiative to install a sports betting lounge back when the NJ state legislature was putting the finishing touches on its proposed sportsbook laws.
+Even though Freehold Raceway is not a racino (as there are no such facilities in New Jersey at this time), the venue is currently prepping its sportsbook service to offer live wagering and in-game betting to its patrons, much in the same way that neighboring Monmouth Park took the initiative to install a sports betting lounge back when the NJ state legislature was putting the finishing touches on its proposed sportsbook laws.
 Hopefully, given a solid year to observe the industry and craft its various service partnerships, the Freehold sportsbook will be a first-class betting product from the moment it first opens its doors to the public later this year.

 What To Expect From The Freehold Raceway Sportsbook